-Tommy DeVito: Okay what.
-She don't want to go out with Italianns alone.
+Tommy DeVito: Okay, what?
+She don't want to go out with Italians alone.
 She's prejudiced against Italians.
 Do you believe that?
 In this day and age?
 What the fuck is the world coming to?
 I can't believe this, prejudiced against Ital - a Jew broad - prejudiced against Italians.
-Anyway, she won't go out with me alone unless her girlfriend comes with her so I figured you could come along and go out with her girlfriend.
+Anyway, she won't go out with me alone unless her girlfriend comes with her, so I figured you could come along and go out with her girlfriend.

 Henry Hill: See?
 I knew it - I knew it.
 I knew it.
+I knew it.

 Tommy DeVito: You knew what, Henry?
 See?
 What?
 What the fuck is wrong with that?